Does your chiropractor also do acupuncture? If so, ask them about their training.

 • In February 2014 the Texas Association of Acupuncture and Oriental Medicine filed suit against the Texas Board of Chiropractic Examiners, challenging their authority to adopt rules regulating the practice of acupuncture.

-• August 2016 the Third Court of Appeals issued an Opinion which debunks the legal rationale of DM-471, but falls short of voiding TBCE rules adopted based on this rationale.
+• August 2016 the Third Court of Appeals issued an Opinion which invalidates the legal rationale of DM-471, but falls short of voiding TBCE rules adopted based on this rationale.